LoisDuplain/get_next_line/README.md

 </p>

 <p align="left">
   Read content line by line on a fd (FILE DESCRIPTOR).
-It can be use to read a file or STDIN.
+It can be used to read a file or STDIN.
   <br>
   Created by Loïs Duplain.
 (42login: lduplain, 42mail: lduplain@student.42lyon.fr)
 </p>